Our Personal Injury Solicitors are here to assist you claim the compensation you deserve following an accident involving a vehicle at work.

 Contact Lanyon Bowdler’s Work Vehicle Accident Solicitors

 Give us a call or complete our online enquiry form, to see how we can help.
-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford; we are able to act for clients wherever you may live in England or Wales.
+We have offices in Shrewsbury, Bromyard, Hereford, Ludlow, Oswestry, Telford, and Conwy; we are able to act for clients wherever you may live in England or Wales.
+Wherever you are, if you would like to pursue a compensation claim after a work vehicle accident, get in touch.

 Case studies.